No. 21 Iowa State survives Northern Iowa in 3 OT, 29-26

 McElvain finished with 228 yards passing and a touchdown in his collegiate debut.

-Purdy threw for 278 yards, and Deshaunte Jones caught 14 passes for 126 yards for Iowa State.
+Purdy threw for 278 yards while completing 30 of 41 passes.
+Deshaunte Jones caught 14 balls, the second-most in school history, for 126 yards for Iowa State.

 THE TAKEAWAY

-Iowa State: Part of the Cyclones’ struggles can be attributed to the fact that Northern Iowa isn’t the least bit intimidated about driving about 100 miles southwest to play them — in fact, the Panthers have three wins in Ames dating back to 2007.
-But Iowa State’s offense was so dreadful in the first half that it didn’t reach the red zone once, and it couldn’t put Northern Iowa away in the second.
+Iowa State: Part of the Cyclones’ struggles can be attributed to the fact that Northern Iowa isn’t the least bit intimidated about driving about 100 miles southwest to play them.
+The Panthers even have three wins in Ames dating back to 2007.
+But Iowa State’s offense, hurt by some questionable play calling, left a ton to be desired.
+The Cyclones also missed stars David Montgomery and Hakeem Butler perhaps more than anyone thought they would.

 POLL IMPLICATIONS